 Between 2014-18, the group accompanied Lowe on four well-received tours (two in support of his holiday disc Quality Street, one of Rolling Stone's 40 Essential Christmas Albums).
 “This is a collaboration,” Lowe stresses.
 “They're in no way my backing band.
 At first, they very kindly started learning up my records, note for note.
 I told them, 'Don't do that.
 Just learn the chords and we'll play them together so it sounds as natural as we can make it.'
 Rather than doing some kind of tribute band kind of act, you know?
 And that's when it started being fun and click into gear.”

 It also opened the door for new recordings.
-This time out, tracks were cut over a few days in Woodstock, then mixed in London by Neil Brockbank's young protegé Tuck Nelson.
+This time out, tracks were cut over a few days at Sawhorse Studios in St. Louis, then mixed in London by Neil Brockbank's young protegé Tuck Nelson.
 “Sessions these days are sort of on the hoof,” Lowe says.
 “They get tacked on to our tours, when we have a day off.
 We'll go into a studio wherever we are and knock out a song or two.
 And very good fun it is too, to work like that.
 The songs are road-tested and ready to go.”